Valor4nt-legit-h4ck-2025/.github/profile/README.md

 ### 🌪 No Recoil

-Apex’s recoil system is realistic, but that realism can be optimized.
+Valorant’s recoil system is realistic, but that realism can be optimized.
 Our No Recoil script:

 * Eliminates vertical and horizontal kick
 * Simulates hand adjustments to avoid detection